Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Experiments

 \paragraph{\datasetname~} The \datasetname~ dataset consists of 2,256 distinct articles, with a balanced portion of fake and real documents.
 Within the fake articles, 30\% of them use \textit{appeal to authority}, another 30\% include \textit{loaded language}, and the remaining 40\% simply contains inaccurate information.
 We split the data into 1,256: 500: 500 for training, validation, and testing.

-\paragraph{Human-written news articles} To evaluate the performance of our models on defending against human-written disinformation, we first collected around 60 disinformative articles debunked on \url{politifact.com} that were published between 2015 to 2020.
-Then, we further expanded the set of fake articles to 100 by fact checking news outlets published on untrustworthy news media\footnotemark[1].
-The fact checking procedure was done by a Computer Science majored graduate student.
-For real news articles, 100 articles from Los Angeles Times are curated.
-Eventually, this dataset (\humanwritten~) contains 200 human-written news articles.
+\paragraph{Evaluation Data} We use two sets of human-written articles released by \citet{nguyen2020fang} and \citet{shu2018fakenewsnet} to evaluate the effectiveness of our approach.
+The articles in each dataset are collected from two fact-checking websites, \textsc{Snopes} and \textsc{PolitiFact}, respectively.
+Articles no longer accessible via the given URL are removed.
+The statistics of both datasets are shown in \Cref{apx:dataset_stats}.

-\paragraph{Other training data} We compare the performance of detectors when trained on the following datasets to study the effectiveness of our dataset in defending against human-written disinformation.
-To understand the impact of human validation, we form the \textsc{PN-silver} dataset by resampling our generated articles but disregarding the annotator validation discussed in \Cref{subsec:crowdsourcing}.
-In addition, we compare with two other approaches, \grovergen~ \cite{zellers2019grover}, \factgen~ \cite{Shu_Li_Ding_Liu_2021} and \fakeevent~, where fake articles in \textsc{PN-silver} are replaced with documents generated by according methods. \grovergen~ generates headlines with condition on the original body texts, followed by body text generation conditioning on the generated headlines. \factgen~ enhances the factual consistency of the generated article with a fact retriever that fetches supporting information from external corpora. \fakeevent~ generates each sentence sequentially, with each generation step conditioning on the manipulated knowledge elements of the current sentence and previously generated sentences, following \citet{fung-etal-2021-infosurgeon}.
-To ensure fair comparison, all generators take in the same set of authentic articles as inputs.
+\paragraph{Other generated training data} We compare \datasetname~ with the following approaches. \textbf{\grovergen~} \cite{zellers2019grover} generates headlines which condition on the original body texts, followed by body text generation conditioning on the generated headlines. \textbf{\factgen~} \cite{Shu_Li_Ding_Liu_2021} enhances the factual consistency of the generated article with a fact retriever that fetches supporting information from external corpora. \textbf{\fakeevent~} \cite{wu-etal-2022-cross} generates sentences sequentially with condition on the manipulated knowledge elements of each sentence.
+Also, we form the \textbf{\textsc{PN-silver}} dataset by resampling our generated data but disregarding the annotator validation.
+Furthermore, we construct additional training sets by replacing the salient sentence in each article with one sentence generated by each baseline method, as indicated by \textbf{\textsc{-1Sent}}.
+To ensure fair comparisons, all generators take in the same set of authentic articles as inputs.